kevinkayyy/VQC-Lite/README.md

 elementary unitary gates all the way up to a differentiable and optimizable quantum circuit.

-VQC-Lite provides two alternative ways to construct VQCs, one involving only standard numpy functions, and one using the framework Pennylane (https://github.com/PennyLaneAI/pennylane).
-Both implementations give VQCs of similar functionalities with the same I/O. While the latter is currently more efficiently integrated with Jax for circuit optimization by differentiation, the former provides the additional feature of optimization by sweeping.
+VQC-Lite provides two alternative ways to construct VQCs, one involving only standard numpy functions, and one using the framework [Pennylane](https://github.com/PennyLaneAI/pennylane).
+Both implementations give VQCs of similar functionalities with the same I/O. While the latter is currently more efficiently integrated with [Jax](https://github.com/google/jax) for circuit optimization by differentiation, the former provides the additional feature of optimization by sweeping.

 Author and Developer: Kevin Shen -> [Github](https://github.com/kevinkayyy) -> [LinkedIn](https://www.linkedin.com/in/kevinshen-tum)